moonliit/nix-dotfiles/README.md

 TODO:
-- fix nvim theme and some extra settings
+- setup some more nvim tools
 - set hyprland windows movement keybinds
 - get some more tooling packages ig